 Rammed earth is a precisely controlled technique for constructing foundations, floors, and walls using natural raw materials such as sand, clay, chalk, lime, and gravel.
-The end results are stone like structures that are load bearing, water resistant, and long lasting.
+The results are stone-like structures that are load-bearing, water-resistant, and long-lasting.
 Most of the energy used to create rammed earth construction comes from the quarrying and transportation of the materials.
-If the materials can be quarried on site, then that is the optimal solution.
+If the materials can be quarried on-site, then that is the optimal solution.

 One of the key benefits of rammed earth is its ability to store heat.
 When temperatures fluctuate outside the thermal mass of rammed earth can give you heat when you want it and store it when you don’t want it.
 The downside to the thermal mass is it won’t stop heat it only slows the process.
 However, with a careful design rammed earth can be a fantastic building material.

 In 2018, the Farm Bill changed federal policy regarding industrial hemp and considers hemp an agricultural product.
-Hemp is extremely versatile and can be used to produce several products.
-For the building industry, hemp can be used as insulation, flooring, and hempcrete for construction.
+Hemp is extremely versatile and can produce several products.
+For the building industry, hemp is a great material to use for insulation, flooring, and hempcrete for construction.
 It is a carbon-negative material that is eco-friendly and completely recyclable.
 Hempcrete is made from hemp, lime, and water.
-Hempcrete is waterproof and fireproof and although it is recyclable, it will not rot when it is above ground.
+It is waterproof and fireproof as well.
+Although it is recyclable, it will not rot when it is above ground.

 Hempcrete uses little energy for transporting as the blocks are very lightweight.
 Hemp is a fast-growing plant and quickly renewable.

 AshCrete is another alternative to concrete and cement and is made of fly ash, which is a very fine powder and a byproduct of burning pulverized coal in electric generation power plants.
 When mixed with lime and water, fly ash forms a material similar to Portland cement.
-Fly ash can be used in building materials and is also commonly used as paving and in road construction.
+Fly ash can be an ingredient in building materials and is also common in paving and road construction materials.
 It is much lighter than cement and pours easier.

 Fly ash requires less water to create than Portland cement and offers many other benefits.
-It is cold weather resistance, is considered a non-shrink material, produces a dense concrete with a smooth surface and sharp detail, reduces crack problems, permeability, and bleeding, and reduces the heat of hydration.
+It is cold weather-resistant, is a non-shrink material, produces a dense concrete with a smooth surface and sharp detail, reduces cracking problems, and reduces the heat of hydration.

-Timbercrete is a building material made of sawdust and concrete mixed together.
+Timbercrete is a sustainable building material of a mixture of sawdust and concrete.
 It is much lighter than concrete, so the transportation emissions aren’t as high as with concrete.
 Sawdust is a waste product in construction and using it as part of the mixture replaces some of the high-energy components of traditional concrete.
-As a building material, Timbercrete can be formed into blocks, bricks, and pavers.
+As a sustainable building material, Timbercrete comes in the form of blocks, bricks, and pavers.

 9. Glass Concrete Polymer

 The steel industry is the source for a newer green product called Ferrock.
-Up to 95 percent of Ferrock is made from recycled materials including steel dust, making it stronger, more flexible, and less expensive than concrete.
+Up to 95 percent of Ferrock’s composition is recyclable materials including steel dust, which makes it stronger, more flexible, and less expensive than concrete.
 It is also carbon negative because it absorbs and binds CO2.

-The product Ferrock was discovered when David Stone was doing his PhD in environmental chemistry at the University of Arizona in Tucson and a failed experiment uncovered a unique material.
-Stone realized it might serve as more environmentally friendly alternative to cement.
-It is named after its composition of iron-rich ferrous rock.
-The primary ingredient is waste steel dust discarded from industrial processes and silica from ground up glass.
+The discovery of Ferrock is all thanks to David Stone.
+While obtaining his Ph.D. in environmental chemistry at the University of Arizona in Tucson, he made this discovery of the unique material after an experimental failure.
+Stone thought the material might serve as a more environmentally friendly alternative to cement.
+Ferrock gets its name from its composition of an iron-rich ferrous rock.
+The primary ingredient is waste steel dust that comes from industrial processes and silica from the ground up glass.
 The iron within the steel dust reacts with C02 and rusts to form iron carbonate.
-Once formed into Ferrock it can not be melted back into a liquid.
-Ferrock is five times stronger than cement, can withstand a higher compression, and it becomes even stronger in saltwater environments.
+Once it forms into Ferrock people cannot change it back into a liquid.
+This material is five times stronger than cement, can withstand a higher compression, and becomes even stronger in saltwater environments.

 The more development that continues in the world, the more devastating the effects on the environment.
 Responsible development using environmentally-friendly materials has become a necessity for responsible growth.